outpost91/jsBreezeCHMS/README.md

-# jsBreezeCHMS
+# tsBreezeCHMS
-Node.js interface to the BreezeChMS REST API
+Typescript interface to the BreezeChMS REST API